 An August study of the 50 fastest-growing B2B companies by Mattermark and Drift showed that 80% of companies maintain a blog or other form of online publication.
 More than half of these assets use CTAs to direct online users to their products or services.

-Must do for marketers: Whether is via blogging, webinar production, or any type of online content, B2B companies need to be publishing content regularly, as it serves as a valuable mean for educating the audience of your product or service and driving them to your website.
+Must do for marketers: Whether is via blogging, webinar production, or any type of online content.
+B2B companies need to be publishing content regularly, as it serves as a valuable means for educating the audience of your product or service and driving them to your website.

 7. SEO Best Practices Being Ignored by Content Marketers

 As content is being produced, marketers need to make sure they are complying with SEO best practices, including adding ALT tags and avoiding duplicate content issues.
 SEMrush released data back in July that showed that 50% of websites are faced with duplicate content issues and 45% have missing ALT attributes.